knuthaug/blog.knuthaugen.no/_posts/2016-06-02-kubernetes-wars-day-0.md

 layout: post
 title: "The Kubernetes Wars: Day 0"
 published: true
-tags: [Kubernetes, Devops, Ops, Skydns, Docker]
+tags: [kubernetes, devops, ops, skydns, docker]
 ---

 #### Other post in the series